receptron/SlashGPT/README.md

 ## Actions

-It defines template-based implementations (including mocks) for functions (alternative to writing python code using the "module" property).
+It defines template-based implementations (including mockups) for functions (alternative to writing python code using the "module" property).

 It supports three different ways.

-1. Formatted string.
+1. Formatted string (mockups).

 Use this method to develop the front-end of a system before the backend become ready.

+  *message* (string, required): Python-style format string

 Here is an example (home2).

 ```
   "actions": {